nanogiants/appcom-styleguide-ios/README.md

 ## File Names

-File names should reflect the name of the class implementation that they contain—including case.
+File names must reflect the name of the class implementation that they contain—including case.
 Follow the convention that your project uses.
-File extensions should be as follows:
+File extensions must be as follows:

 | Extension | Type |
 |---|---|